Zeitgeist (film series): Use in other media

+In June 2013, Peter Joseph directed the music video for "God Is Dead?" by Black Sabbath, using extensive imagery from Zeitgeist: The Movie and its sequels.

+Zeitgeist: Addendum

-Zeitgeist: AddendumZeitgeist: Addendum is a 2008 film produced and directed by Peter Joseph, and is a sequel to the 2007 film, Zeitgeist: The Movie.
+Zeitgeist: Addendum is a 2008 film produced and directed by Peter Joseph, and is a sequel to the 2007 film, Zeitgeist: The Movie.
 It premiered at the 5th Annual Artivist Film Festival in Los Angeles, California on October 2, 2008.